iantheodorechoi/iantheodorechoi.github.io/_pages/about.md

 **Hello!?** My name is Ian (Theodore) Choi.
 I am a master’s student in Economics at **<font color="blue">Yonsei University</font>**.

 I received my B.A. in Economics and Applied Statistics from Yonsei University in 2023.
-I am currently preparing to apply to Ph.D. programs in Economics for Fall 2026.
+I am currently preparing to apply to Ph.D. programs in Economics for Fall 2026. <br>

 My research interests lie in understanding how actions and policy changes generate complex and unexpected spillover effects across environmental and labor markets.
 I am also interested in the formation and evolution of individuals’ political preferences.

 But more generally, my research interests encompass
 **environmental economics, labor economics, and empirical industrial organization**.

 You can find my research projects [here](/research/) and my CV [here](/assets/pdf/CV_(October_2025).pdf).

+Please feel free to contact me via email at ianchoi@yonsei.ac.kr